Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of multipartite protocols

 \subsection{Conference key agreement}

 Conference key agreement (CKA)~\cite{Murta_2020} is the multipartite extension of QKD, allowing $n$ parties to create and share a common secret key.
-Similarly to QKD, there are several protocols that achieve CKA, each with different pros and cons in terms of rate, security bound, and, as per the purpose of this work, energy consumption. \\
+Similarly to QKD, several protocols achieve CKA, each with different pros and cons in terms of rate, security bound, and energy consumption. \\

 This section considers a quantum network of $n$ parties where one central party (Alice) shares states with the others that are denoted as $\{B_i\}_{i=1}^{n-1}$ (Bobs).
 For simplicity, we consider that all $B_i$ are at equal distances from Alice.